From Our Blog

 Even after undergoing surgery for carpal tunnel syndrome, some patients are still bothered by occasional tingling and numbness in the affected hand .
 Carpal tunnel syndrome involves the median nerve, which runs down the forearm, through the wrist and into the hand where it provides feeling and power to the palm, thumb and middle fingers. […]

-You walk out of your house, trip on the sidewalk and attempt to break your fall with an outstretched arm.
+Colles’ Fracture: Don’t Strike Out When You Break Your Wrist You walk out of your house, trip on the sidewalk and attempt to break your fall with an outstretched arm.
 Immediately afterward, you notice pain, swelling and an inability to move your wrist.
-You have likely just sustained a broken wrist (or Colles’ fracture), one of the most common types of broken bones.
-Obviously, this […]
+You have likely just sustained a broken wrist (or Colles’ fracture), one […]

+The Light at the End of the Carpal Tunnel What is Carpal Tunnel Syndrome?
 Carpal tunnel syndrome (CTS) affects as many as one in 20 Americans.
-It occurs when the median nerve—the nerve that controls movement and sensation in the palm of the hand, thumb and fingers—is compressed as it travels through the carpal tunnel, a narrow passageway in the wrist formed by bones on the bottom and sides, […]
+It occurs when the median nerve—the nerve that controls movement and sensation in the palm of the hand, thumb, and fingers—is compressed as it travels through the carpal tunnel. […]

 Treating Carpal Tunnel Syndrome Without Surgery